Break-Through-Tech/Capital-One-1A-ai-driven-resource-allocation-to-reduce-restrictive-practices/Challenge-Project-Overview.md

 >
 > > 💡 **These grey text instructions are just for you, the team's Challenge Advisor; please delete them once you have completed the steps below.**
 >
-> We've pre-populated this Challenge Project Overview page — which is what will be shared with your Break Through Tech student team in August — using the details from your submission form.
-You should have received an email inviting you to join this repo as a Collaborator, enabling you to add files and make edits.
 >
 > In order for your project to be finalized and assigned to a team, please:
 > 1. **Review all sections below** and update or expand any content as needed, ensuring you address the SME Feedback in the section immediately below.
 Look for square brackets to find the places below that require additional inputs from you (e.g., "About [Company / Org Name]").